I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 a-host-of-golden-daffodils

-(no pressure, no obligations.. just neat stuff)
+- no pressure, no obligation.. just neat stuff

 "Garden Bliss & Blunder"

-When you plant a dry little seed in some dirt, don't you just KNOW it will grow and bloom into something divine?
+Gardening proves hope and faith are still alive.
+When we plant a dry little seed in a handful of dirt, we just KNOW it'll grow and bloom into something divine.

 plants in my red convertible

-...Voila - instant garden.
+...Voila - an instant garden.

 garden gloves